 For New Mainers

-We hope that immigrant, refugee, and asylum-seeking men will join our experienced facilitators to explore their unique experiences with masculinity and to discuss tools for self-care, healthy relationships, and violence prevention.
+We invite immigrant, refugee, and asylum-seeking men to join our experienced facilitators to explore their unique experiences with masculinity and to discuss tools for self-care, healthy relationships, and violence prevention.
 This conversation, which expands on our commitment to provide space for men to reflect on their experiences around masculinity and to explore the connections between societal expectations of gender, self-harm, and violence, is specifically for new arrivals to the US.
 We offer sharing, learning, and reflecting with at least twenty-five men from seven different countries.

 “Since my husband started to join the MB2M meetings, he changed his behavior.
 I realized that there is somebody in the shadow helping understand how a couple can engage in uncomfortable topics together, but doing so comfortably.” ~A participant’s partner

-“I am lucky to be joining the MB2M in Portland.
+“I am lucky to be joining the MBTM in Portland.
 This helps me a lot to get integrated into a new culture and understand the prevention piece to avoid the bad attitude in terms of dealing with a partner.
 I think I am in a good space at a good time.” ~Francis, participant